 Have you seen some of the Olympic Games?
-I think it's been thrilling to see Michael Phelps compete in the swimming races & to watch the incredible skill in both women's & men's gymnastics.
+I think it's been thrilling to see Michael Phelps compete in the swimming races and to watch the incredible skill in both women's and men's gymnastics.

-The Olympics often stir our competitive spirit & rouse our enthusiasm up for sports & athletic excellence.
-That's a good thing of course, but sometimes in real life we can misinterpret that perfection in & of itself is the goal.
+The Olympics often stir our competitive spirit and rouse our enthusiasm up for sports and athletic excellence.
+That's a good thing of course, but sometimes in real life we can misinterpret that perfection in and of itself is the goal.
 That can be a slippery slope and counter-productive for kids where homeschool is concerned.
 Sure, many of the ideals that the Olympics stand for are noble and worthy, but it's naive to fall into thinking it's solely about perfection.

 Whether it's grades, music achievements or sports - it shouldn't always be about getting the "A", coming in 1st place or winning every competition but rather about progress and challenging oneself to stay the course, make improvements, and compensate for weaknesses.
 It's also about pressing on.
 We live in a culture that sometimes rewards winning at any cost (think of steroids in baseball, etc.).
 This idea seeps into every aspect of our culture and is one that we don't want to have in our home teaching.